-This is Part 1 of our ‘Basics of IP’ blog series.
+This is Part 1 of our ‘Basics of IP’ blog series on what can be patented.
 The following has been adapted from “Can I Patent That?”, a Michelson IP animated short.

 Say you’ve got a genius idea…

 and you’d like to patent it.
 The first thing you need to know is that you can’t patent a mere idea.
 So you are probably wondering: what can be patented?